JelleAalbers/multihist/README.rst

 Convenience wrappers around numpy's histogram and histogram2d.

 Numpy has great histogram functions, which return (histogram, bin_edges) tuples.
-These are a bit cumbersome to keep dragging around; adding new data to a histogram, and especially doing operations like slicing and projection on 2d histograms while keeping the histogram <-> bins association can be difficult.
+This package wraps this tuple in a class with methods for adding extra data to existing histograms, slicing and projecting 2d histograms, etc.
+Convenience methods are available for getting cumulative and density information, as well as basic statistics (mean and std).

 Synopsis::

+    from multihist import Hist1d, Hist2d

+    # Create histograms just like from numpy...
+    m = Hist1d([0, 3, 1, 6, 2, 9], bins=3)

-    # Create a 1d histogram and add some data
+    # ...or add data incrementally:
     m = Hist1d(bins=100, range=(-3, 4))
     m.add(np.random.normal(0, 0.5, 10**4))
     m.add(np.random.normal(2, 0.2, 10**3))